5 Strategies for Dealing With Difficult Parents

-Put Things in Perspective
+1. Put Things in Perspective

 “The most loving parents and relatives commit murder with smiles on their faces.
 They force us to destroy the person we really are: a subtle kind of murder.” ― Jim Morrison

-Learn to see your difficult parents as people, people who have a lot of personal blockages and limitations regardless of their parental role.
+Learn to see your difficult parent as just human.
 Learn to see their emotional immaturity as a type of disability.

-Because people are who they are.
+You need to let go of your expectations and accept your parent(s) for who they are.
 You can't expect someone with, say, a narcissistic personality disorder to act with empathy and kindness.
 No more than you can expect a scorpion not to sting.